timruffles/event-source-express-angular-real-time-tutorial/article.md

 We're proxying events from a NodeJS [`EventEmitter`](http://nodejs.org/api/events.html) through to the browser in 20 lines of code!
 A fully-featured implementation would only need the ability to send through the last event ID the client had received, and we'd have seamless reconnection functionality.

 I hope this quick run-down whetted your appetite for `EventSource`.
 I think it's one of those rare browser APIs that leaves you thankful to its designers for making your life easy.
+Please check out the [completed example](https://github.com/timruffles/chat-event-source) and have a play!